 We’re militant in our love of the Oxford comma.
-This passion fills us with satisfaction, pride, and self-righteousness.
+This passion fills us with satisfaction, pride, and a whiff of self-righteousness.

 That experts are those who’ve seen it all... and once someone’s seen it all they tend to stop looking.
 (We prefer to be called “experienced practitioners.”)